 Describe your image

-They hope their poetry and photography inspires you in your creative outlet and reminds us that we are more than just a profit in this capitalistic society.
-Continue creating, especially in these devastating times we are currently living through.
+Through poetry and photography, Jenny hopes to inspire others to embrace their creativity and remember that we are more than what we produce in this capitalistic society.
+Jenny wants you to continue creating art, especially in these devastating times we are currently living through.

 Jenny Won Second Place